-Congratulations to 4th, 5th and 6th year students from session 2015-16 who produced excellent examination results, the best the school has ever had: Results 2015-2016.
+Congratulations to 4th, 5th and 6th year students from session 2016-17 who produced excellent examination results.
 Thanks to staff, students, parents and carers for the huge amount of support and hard work throughout the year.
-We look forward to celebrating this success with parents/carers and students on Wednesday 14th September at this year’s Awards Ceremony.
-Let’s see if we can make 2016-17 even better!
+We look forward to celebrating this success with parents/carers and students on Wednesday 13th September at this year’s Awards Ceremony.
+Let’s see if we can make 2017-18 even better!

 Senior Students Changing Course